Beck Laboratory

 Development of new imaging and image analysis techniques

-Although we have made great progress in developing imaging techniques for visualizing and characterizing MS lesions, we continue to work to improve on these techniques and develop new techniques, including a T2* weighted method that allows much more sensitive detection of cortical lesions at 3T (Beck et al, Investigative Radiology 2020).
+Although we have made great progress in developing imaging techniques for visualizing and characterizing MS lesions, we continue to work to improve on these techniques and develop new techniques, including a T2* weighted method that allows much more sensitive detection of cortical lesions at 3T (Beck et al, Invest Radiol 2021).
 We are working to improve and validate this technique, which will allow much larger scale clinical research on cortical lesions, and ultimately may facilitate the inclusion of cortical lesions in clinical trials and in routine clinical care.
-We are also working on new image analysis techniques that will make cortical lesion identification easier, faster, and more accurate (La Rosa, Beck, et al ISMRM 2020).
+We are also working on image analysis techniques that will make cortical and white matter lesion identification easier, faster, and more accurate (La Rosa et al, ISMRM 2020; La Rosa et al, NMR Biomed 2022, Dereskewicz et al, J Neuroimaging 2025).

 Translation of advanced MRI techniques to other autoimmune diseases that affect the central nervous system